-Visiting us at this age is to expose the child to our office and to answer any question you might have.
-We suggest bringing in your child during your cleaning appointment and let them observe as a bystander.
-With repeated exposure it is hoped that the child will not be frightened when it is their turn to be examined.
+Visiting us at this age is to expose the child to our office and to answer any questions you might have.
+We suggest bringing in your child during your cleaning appointment and letting them observe as a bystander.
+With repeated exposure, it is hoped that the child will not be frightened when it is their turn to be examined.
 We can also discuss home care and determine if there will be any issues with teeth development.

 The developing child is also prone to accidents.
 Make sure your house is child-proof for the toddler.
 For older children involved in sports, an athletic mouth guard is essential to protect against serious dental and jaw injuries.

 Permanent teeth are now developed and have erupted into position.
 Good nutrition and properly cleaned mouths will help in avoiding future cavities.
 We will continue to reinforce good oral hygiene habits, particularly for those in active orthodontic treatment where the brackets and wires can, at times, present a cleaning challenge.

 If you have an athletic teen, a properly fitted mouth guard will lessen the injuries caused by traumatic impacts.
 Since the mouth is fully developed and will remain stable, consider a custom-fitted mouth guard.
 Think of this as the best dental insurance you can buy for your child.